MicrosoftDocs/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/design/appcontrol-wizard-create-supplemental-policy.md

 ## Creating custom file rules

-File rules in an application control policy specify the level at which applications are identified and trusted.
-File rules are the main mechanism for defining trust in the application control policy.
+File rules in an App Control policy specify the level at which applications are identified and trusted.
+File rules are the main mechanism for defining trust in the App Control policy.
 Selecting **+ Custom Rules** opens the custom file rule conditions panel to create and customize targeted file rules for your policy.
 The Wizard supports four types of file rules:

 ### Publisher Rules